Pillar 2 – Responsibility in Relationships – Podcast 4

 “ You are responsible for the energy you bring into the room “?

-When anger appears within us it can affect how we treat our partner.
-We can be quick to react with a negative comment to our partner and this is NOT taking responsibility:
+When anger arises within us, it can influence how we interact with our partner.
+We can be quick to react with a negative comment to our partner, and this is NOT taking responsibility:

 Responsibility can be applied to many aspects of a relationship.

-Many relationships break down as we don’t know our needs or our partner’s needs.
-In Maslows Hierarchy of Needs The most basic need is Air, Food, and Water.
-The highest is self-actulisation.
+Many relationships break down because we don’t understand our own needs or those of our partner.
+In Maslow’s Hierarchy of Needs, the most basic needs are Air, Food, and Water.
+The highest is self-actualisation.

 Let’s Take a Quick Look at 7 Relationship Needs

-If we are not growing we are dying.
-The same applies to a relationship, it needs to be growing constantly to survive, to feel alive.
-When we grow personally then we can bring this into the relationship.
+If we are not growing, we are dying.
+The same applies to a relationship; it needs to be growing constantly to survive, to feel alive.
+As we grow personally, we can bring this growth into our relationships.

 2. Certainty

 In a relationship, we need to feel certain.
 We need to be able to trust and be vulnerable.
 This is especially important for women.
-We need to be certain that we can trust our partner in order to be vulnerable.
-We need to know that we can rely on our partner to have our back, to be invested and active within the relationship for the relationship.
+We need to be sure that we can trust our partner to be vulnerable.
+We need to know that we can rely on our partner to have our back, to be invested and active in the relationship.

 3. Contribution